easyJet plc (EZJ.L) (LON:EZJ) Shares Gap Down to $971.20

-Several analysts have recently issued reports on the stock.
-Liberum Capital raised shares of easyJet plc (EZJ.L) to a “buy” rating and boosted their price target for the company from GBX 500 ($6.53) to GBX 1,300 ($16.98) in a research report on Thursday, November 19th.
-Morgan Stanley reissued a “neutral” rating and set a GBX 900 ($11.76) target price on shares of easyJet plc (EZJ.L) in a report on Thursday, December 17th.
-JPMorgan Chase & Co. reaffirmed a “neutral” rating and issued a GBX 710 ($9.28) price target on shares of easyJet plc (EZJ.L) in a report on Wednesday, February 3rd.
-Citigroup reiterated a “sell” rating on shares of easyJet plc (EZJ.L) in a research report on Wednesday, January 20th.
-Finally, Bank of America reissued a “buy” rating and set a GBX 950 ($12.41) price objective on shares of easyJet plc (EZJ.L) in a report on Wednesday, November 18th.
+A number of analysts recently issued reports on EZJ shares.
+UBS Group set a GBX 1,125 ($14.70) price objective on easyJet plc (EZJ.L) and gave the company a “buy” rating in a research note on Tuesday, February 9th.
+Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell reaffirmed a “neutral” rating and set a GBX 750 ($9.80) target price on shares of easyJet plc (EZJ.L) in a report on Monday, November 23rd.
+Bank of America reissued a “buy” rating and issued a GBX 950 ($12.41) price target on shares of easyJet plc (EZJ.L) in a report on Wednesday, November 18th.
+Morgan Stanley restated a “neutral” rating and issued a GBX 900 ($11.76) price objective on shares of easyJet plc (EZJ.L) in a research report on Thursday, December 17th.
+Finally, Liberum Capital raised shares of easyJet plc (EZJ.L) to a “buy” rating and upped their target price for the stock from GBX 500 ($6.53) to GBX 1,300 ($16.98) in a report on Thursday, November 19th.
 Two analysts have rated the stock with a sell rating, eleven have given a hold rating and eight have given a buy rating to the stock.
 The stock presently has an average rating of “Hold” and a consensus price target of GBX 876.63 ($11.45).

 easyJet plc, together with its subsidiaries, operates as an airline carrier primarily in Europe.
 It also engages in the trading and leasing of aircrafts, as well as in tour operations; develops building projects; and provides financing services.
 As of September 30, 2020, the company operated 981 routes and a fleet of 342 aircrafts.